Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Februari 2025 05.24.20 UTC
+- WIB: Selasa, 18 Februari 2025 06.22.06 UTC
-- WITA: Selasa, 18 Februari 2025 06.24.20 UTC
+- WITA: Selasa, 18 Februari 2025 07.22.06 UTC
-- WIT: Selasa, 18 Februari 2025 07.24.20 UTC
+- WIT: Selasa, 18 Februari 2025 08.22.06 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: attitude
+Kategori: motivational